tarikbouari/To-do-List/README.md

 ## Setup
 > -to use the project To do list please follow :

->-Open GitHub and go to my GitHub repository name: to do list.to clone.
+>Open GitHub and go to my GitHub repository name: to do list.to clone.
 Click “Code” and copy the given URL.

 >click code and copy the URL.

 >Open “Git Bash” and change the current working directory to the location where you want the cloned directory.

 >Type git clone in the terminal, paste the URL you copied earlier, and press “enter” to create your local clone.

 ## Syntax: